kevinramlal/kevinramlal.github.io/Articles/Price-Discovery-Process.md

 \end{align*}
 $$

-Where S represents the spread.
-In conclusion, the Glosten-Milgrom model is a very simple, but powerful model that shows how one can go from a basic set of assumptions about the market maker and trader behaviour, and end with a closed form model to determine bids and asks!
+Where S represents the spread. **In conclusion**, the Glosten-Milgrom model is a very simple, but powerful model that shows how one can go from a basic set of assumptions about the market maker and trader behaviour, and end with a closed form model to determine bids and asks!
+-Write about what the equations mean at a high level

 Next I will breifly outline a few more models that are much more complex, but will spare the mathematical derivations.
 If the Glosten Milgrom model was interesting, I urge you to check out Market Liquidity by Thierry Foucalt, Marco Pagaano, Ailsa Roell.

-- Kyles Model
+- Kyles Model, description only
+- Ho-Stoll description and result
+- Amihud Medelson
--
+- Inventory Models